cfjedimaster/brackets-caniuse/README.md

 History
 =======
+5/28/2014: Added caniuse to CSS styles to not mess w/ Brackets

 5/20/2014: Merged in a PR by karanjthakkar that corrects layout issues.

 12/6/2013: Updates for file system changes (thanks to Peter Flynn)